 (People Also Like To Read: Vaginal Yeast Infection : Symptoms, Causes And Prevention)

 Not all conditions that lead to heart failure can be changed, but treatments can improve the heart failure symptoms, and help you live longer.
-Lifestyle changes such as reducing sodium amount in your diet, exercising, managing stress and losing weight can help you reduce the heart failure symptoms.
+Lifestyle changes such as reducing sodium amount in your diet, exercising, managing stress, and losing weight can help you reduce heart failure symptoms.

 What Is Heart Failure?

 Heart failure does not mean that it stopped working, it means that the heart works less accurately than usual.
 Due to different possible causes, blood accelerates through the body and heart at a slower rate, so the pressure in the heart increases.

 Thus, the heart cannot provide sufficient oxygen and nutrients to meet the body’s requirements.
 The chambers of the heart can respond by stretching to contain more blood to pump through the body or by becoming thickened and stiff.
 It helps to keep the blood moving, but the heart muscle walls can become gradually weaken and unable to pump effectively.

 Subsequently, the kidneys have to respond by causing the body to retain water and salt.
 If fluid builds up in the legs, arms, ankles, feet, or other organs, then the body becomes congested, and this condition is known as congestive heart failure.

 The common Heart failure symptoms and sign may include:

 - Shortness of breath (dyspnea) when you lie down or exert yourself

 - Swelling (edema) in your legs, feet, and ankles.